-- (4) Amounts in this column represent the number of time-based vesting restricted shares and RSUs ("Time Awards") that have not vested on or prior to December 31, 2022.
-The Time Awards (other than those granted to Ms. Smith in 2022) provide that, subject to the executive's continued employment through the applicable vesting date, 20% of the Time Awards become vested on each of the first five anniversaries of the vesting commencement date (January 31, 2021 or, solely with respect to Mr. Jaeger's restricted stock unit award, June 23, 2021).
-Subject to her continued employment through the applicable vesting date, 25% of the Time Awards granted to Ms. Smith become time vested on each of the first four anniversaries of May 11, 2022. - (5) Amounts reported have been calculated using \$13.00, which was the closing price of our common stock on December 30, 2022, the last business day of our 2022 fiscal year. - Amounts in this column represent the number of performance-based vesting restricted shares and RSUs ("Performance Awards") that have not vested on or prior to December 31, 2022.
-The Performance Awards provide that, subject to the executive's continued employment through the applicable vesting date, upon each occurrence of a Realization Event (as defined in the applicable award agreement), the number of Performance Awards that vest will equal the excess, if any, of (i) the total number of Performance Awards as of such Realization Event over (ii) the number of Performance Awards that had vested prior to such Realization Event; provided that, as of any time, the percentage of the Performance Awards that are vested may not exceed the product of (A) the percentage of the Time Awards subject to the same applicable award agreement that are vested as of such time (after giving effect to any accelerated vesting contemplated by the applicable award agreement), and (B) the MOM Percentage (as defined in the applicable award agreement) as of such time.
-Performance Awards that would have vested pursuant to the preceding sentence but for the proviso thereof will vest at such time as doing so would not violate such proviso. - (7) Amounts reported have been calculated using \$13.00, which was the closing price of our common stock on December 30, 2022, the last business day of our 2022 fiscal year.
+- (3) On August 8, 2023, the Company's Board of Directors declared a one-time special cash dividend of \$1.50 per share to stockholders of record at the close of business on August 21, 2023.
+In connection with the one-time special cash dividend, the exercise price of outstanding stock option awards was reduced by \$1.50, in accordance with the non-discretionary anti-dilution provisions of the equity plans. - (4) Amounts in this column represent the number of time-based vesting restricted shares and RSUs ("Time Awards") that have not vested on or prior to December 31, 2023.
+The Time Awards (other than those granted to Ms. Smith in 2022 and Mr. Jardine in 2023) provide that, subject to the executive's continued employment through the applicable vesting date, 20% of the Time Awards become vested on each of the first five anniversaries of the vesting commencement date (January 31, 2021 or, solely with respect to Mr. Jaeger's restricted stock unit award, June 23, 2021).
+Subject to their continued employment through the applicable vesting dates, 25% of the Time Awards granted to Ms. Smith and Mr. Jardine become time vested on each of the first four anniversaries of May 11, 2022 and May 11, 2023, respectively.

+Amounts in this column also represent the number of performance-based vesting restricted shares and RSUs ("Performance Awards") that have not vested on or prior to December 31, 2023.
+In May 2023, the Board of Directors approved the Performance Award Vesting Modification.
+The Performance Award Vesting Modification, effective May 10, 2023, allowed for unvested and unearned Performance Awards outstanding as of the date of the modification, to vest based on time on the fourth, fifth, and sixth anniversaries of the relevant vesting commencement date, as set forth in each grant agreement, while preserving the eligibility to vest upon the Company's investors receiving a targeted money-on-money return, subject to continued service.
+The Performance Awards, as modified, retain their original vesting terms, which provide that, subject to the executive's continued employment through the applicable vesting date, upon each occurrence of a Realization Event (as defined in the applicable award agreement), the number of Performance Awards that vest will equal the excess, if any, of (i) the total number of Performance Awards as of such Realization Event over (ii) the number of Performance Awards that had vested prior to such Realization Event; provided that, as of any time, the percentage of the Performance Awards that are vested may not exceed the product of (A) the percentage of the Time Awards subject to the same applicable award agreement that are vested as of such time (after giving effect to any accelerated vesting contemplated by the applicable award agreement), and (B) the MOM Percentage (as defined in the applicable award agreement) as of such time.
+Performance Awards that would have vested pursuant to the preceding sentence but for the proviso thereof will vest at such time as doing so would not violate such proviso.
+As a result of the Performance Award Vesting Modification, these awards are not considered unearned as of December 31, 2023.

+(5) Amounts reported have been calculated using \$16.57, which was the closing price of our common stock on December 29, 2023, the last business day of our 2023 fiscal year.

-Option Exercises and Stock Vested in 2022
+Option Exercises and Stock Vested in 2023